sdneon/node/doc/api/permissions.md

 flag.

-When starting Node.js with `--permission`, the ability to access the file system through the `fs` module, spawn processes, use `node:worker_threads`, use native addons, use WASI, and enable the runtime inspector will be restricted.
+When starting Node.js with `--permission`, the ability to access the file system through the `fs` module, access the network, spawn processes, use `node:worker_threads`, use native addons, use WASI, and enable the runtime inspector will be restricted (the listener for SIGUSR1 won't be created).

 ```console
 $ node --permission index.js